soulwing/tnm4j/README.md

 assign the row to *lastRow* for this purpose.

-If we fall out of the `inner` loop without having processed at least one full row, that means we're asking for two many objects in a single request -- we did something similar in our example using GETNEXT.
+If we fall out of the `inner` loop without having processed at least one full row, that means we're asking for too many objects in a single request -- we did something similar in our example using GETNEXT.

 At the bottom of the `outer` loop we use the identifiers in the last full row